MUELLER LAB

 Undergraduate Student

-Tessa is a fourth year undergraduate student studying Bioengineering.
+Tessa graduated with a B.S in Bioengineering in May 2023.
 She is interested in the development of biomedical devices and how they can help LMICs.
-In the Mueller Lab, she is investigating various applications of ethanol ablation for combinatorial cancer therapies.
+In the Mueller Lab, she investigated various applications of ethanol ablation for combinatorial cancer therapies.

 Picture